NoblePrinceIII/spaceman/README.md

 # spaceman
-is word guessed
+is word guessed:

 if guessed letter is not in the random word it is guessed incorrectly otherwise its guessed correctly

-get guessed word
+get guessed word:
 if letter is in random word turn letter in to string if letter is not in random word turn letter into underscores

-is guess in word
+is guess in word:
 if guess in random word
 accept
 else
 do not accept

-spaceman
+spaceman:
 if number off attempts is more than attempt remaining you lose and if you guess correct word you win

 while guess attempt not one letter